The IB at NIS

 The Benefit of the IB for Students

-So why is an IB education important?
+So why is an International Baccalaureate education important?
 Because the world needs students who are problem solvers and who can impact their communities in their own unique ways for the betterment of everyone!

 The PYP, MYP and DP